labs-lv/sb8/README.md

 ![Jumpers](/pics/sb8jumpers.jpg)

+---

+### "Adlib enable" jumper (JP4)
+When JP4 is opened (removed), Sonic Buster 8's OPL3 chip will be disconnected from Adlib port (388h), but will keep listening to 2x0h/2x1h and 2x8h/2x9h ports.
+This feature was requested by several users who have an Adlib card installed as the secornd sound card in the system and want it to play FM music when "Adlib" is selected in a game setup as a music device.

+Normally this jumper should remain closed.

+---

 ### DOS configuration

 In order to tell DOS software which settings are selected, it is necessary to set a `BLASTER` environment variable with corresponding parameters.
 This is done by adding a string to `C:\AUTOEXEC.BAT`.
 For the hardware settings on the picture above the string is: